FRENSIE/FRENSIE/README.md

 8. run `make test`
 9. run `make install`

+Because this will eventually be an open source project, the goal is to be able to build FRENSIE without having to acquire commercial software licenses.
+Currently, the geometry capabilities within FRENSIE are only activated when the DagMC configure option is set to ON (e.g. `-D FRENSIE_ENABLE_DAGMC:BOOL=ON`), which requires a CUBIT license.
+In the future, more software libraries will be incorporated into FRENSIE which will allow for geometry capabilities to be built without building DagMC.

-Note: There are several configure options that can be changed in the frensie.sh script. `-D FRENSIE_ENABLE_DBC:BOOL=ON` turns on very thorough Design-by-Contract checks that can be a very useful debugging tool. `-D FRENSIE_ENABLE_OPENMP:BOOL=ON` enables OpenMP thread support. `-D FRENSIE_ENABLE_MPI:BOOL=ON` enables MPI support.
+Note: There are several other configure options that can be changed in the frensie.sh script. `-D FRENSIE_ENABLE_DBC:BOOL=ON` turns on very thorough Design-by-Contract checks that can be a very useful debugging tool. `-D FRENSIE_ENABLE_OPENMP:BOOL=ON` enables OpenMP thread support. `-D FRENSIE_ENABLE_MPI:BOOL=ON` enables MPI support.

 ## Feedback
 If any issues are encountered during the build process please direct your questions to [Alex Robinson](https://github.com/aprobinson)